How to Tip in Costa Rica

 Costa Rica has a very different approach to tipping than the U.S. However, while there are no hard and fast rules about gratuities in Costa Rica, there are some general customs that should be observed when traveling.

-Just like in the States, restaurants are the most likely place you’ll encounter a situation where you could be left scratching your head over the tip.
+Just like in the United States, restaurants are the most likely place you’ll encounter a situation where you could be left scratching your head over the tip.
 Unlike the U.S., though, all Costa Rican restaurants will automatically add a 10 percent gratuity to your bill before it’s given to you, in addition to the 13 percent tax.
 In Costa Rican eateries, tipping is optional, though it’s polite to offer an additional sum if you feel your server exceeded your expectations or went the extra mile to ensure you were happy with your meal.

 Although some Americans might feel that 10 percent is a little low for a tip, Ticos generally don’t bother to add any extra onto the existing tip, so it’s by no means expected that you do so.
 However, if you want to give your server a little more, he or she will likely be most grateful for your generosity.

 Another place where tipping can get a little confusing in Costa Rica is hotels.
 Depending on the type of accommodation you’re staying in, cultural etiquette regarding tips can change.

-Things are a little more complicated when tipping drivers and other people who help you see the sights.
+Things can get a little more complicated when tipping drivers and other people who help you see the sights.